pytchlang/pytch-tutorials/splat-the-moles/tutorial.md

 ## Add sound effects

 Let's add some sounds to the game.
-This tutorial comes with some examples, or you can use your own.
+This tutorial comes with some examples, or you can find and use your own.
 Just as we need to list the image files we want a sprite to be able to use for its costumes, we need to list the sound files we want a sprite to be able to use.

 Add a variable `Sounds` near the top of the Mole sprite, just after the `Costumes`: